 Upcoming classes: Nonfiction

-SUNDAY, MAY 28 | Breaking into the world of freelance writing can seem mysterious and downright impossible at the outset.
+SUNDAY, NOVEMBER 19 | Breaking into the world of freelance writing can seem mysterious and downright impossible at the outset.
 How will you make enough money?
 If you currently have a job, how do you transition into full-time freelancing?
 When can you take the plunge?
 Where will you find clients?
 How will you successfully pitch to publications, especially if you don’t have a portfolio?

 It took me several years of pitfalls, wrong turns, financial struggling, over-caffeinated meltdowns, and learning on the job to successfully make it as a freelance writer.
 In this one-day bootcamp, I will teach you the fundamentals of how to successfully begin freelancing for a variety of publications including magazines, newspapers, websites, and other forms of paid writing and editing work.→ READ MORE